Skip to content

 Russell Women in Science Leadership

-The innovative Russell Women in Science Leadership program creates pathways for women and gender non-binary individuals to succeed in STEM leadership.
-The program does this by providing faculty-mentored high-impact research experiences and showcasing accomplished women scientists who have achieved firsts in their fields.
+Russell Women in Science Leadership is a Mills College legacy program designed to create pathways for women and gender non-binary individuals to succeed in STEM leadership.
+The program continues to build on this legacy by providing a new generation of students with faculty-mentored high-impact research experiences and showcasing accomplished women scientists who have achieved firsts in their fields.

 Northeastern students in lab suites work on an assignment during the organic chemistry lab

-The Russell Scholars Program is designed to empower the next generation of women and non-binary science leaders by providing student scholars with hands-on research experience, mentorship from faculty, and leadership opportunities.
-The program is structured over 10 weeks during spring semester.
+The Russell Scholars Program is designed to empower the next generation of science leaders by providing student scholars with hands-on research experience, mentorship from faculty, and leadership opportunities.
 Student scholars will apply to work on a specific research project of participating faculty members.
-Participating students will be awarded a $2,000 scholarship.
+Russell Scholars will be awarded a scholarship.

 The Russell Lecture Series is a public lecture series that brings diverse international women scientific leaders to speak on campus in their area of expertise.
 The series offers students inspiring examples of scientific leadership and brings together the campus community to affirm the commitment to women in the sciences.